MelbourneTurnbull/JavaSpringBootAPI/README.md

 # JavaSpringBootAPI
 An API built using Java, Spring boot, and GraphQL.
-This is meant to be a simple example.
+This is meant to be a simple example with a test added.